Articles and Facts

 Skippered by: Master Robert Brown.
 Owner: Leighton Co.

-Like the other store ships, after her epic voyage, she returned
+Like the other store ships, after her epic voyage, following her returned to

 Friendship Convict